browserengineering/book/book/browsersandweb.md

 to the framework within the application itself.
 For example, in HTML there are many built-in [form control elements](https://developer.mozilla.org/en-US/docs/Learn/Forms/Basic_native_form_controls) that take care of the various ways the user of a website can provide input.
-The developer need only specify parameters such as button names, sizing, and look-and-feel; the rest of the implementation is taken care of by the browser.
+The developer need only specify parameters such as button names, sizing, and look-and-feel, or JavaScript extension points to handle form submission to the server.
+The rest of the implementation is taken care of by the browser.
-_Constraint programming_ is an approach for numerical-oriented algorithms that specifies constraints involving limits, relative proportions and sizes of numerical variables, plus an optimization function; the algorithm to find the optimal solution is the job of the browser.
+_Constraint programming_ is an approach for numerical-oriented algorithms that specifies constraints involving limits, relative proportions and sizes of numerical variables, plus an optimization function; the algorithm to find the optimal solution is the job of someone else (the browser in our case).
 This concept appears in the web in page layout, which depends on many numerical factors such as font and browser window sizes, desired position and size of boxes, and tabular arrangement of widgets[^6].

-Even after answering the _what_ and the _how_, there is still the _declarative programming_ aspect of the web - _when_ various computations happen.
+Even after answering the _what_ and the _how_, there is still the _declarative programming_ aspect of the web---_when_ various computations happen.
 For example, when exactly does style (re-)calculation[^7] happen?
-From the point of view of the developer, style applies “immediately”, meaning that any subsequent API the developer might call gives an answer that takes the new style into account.
-But what if the developer never calls such an API - does the work ever need to be done?
+From the point of view of the developer, styles "apply immediately”, meaning that any subsequent API the developer might call gives an answer that takes the new style into account.
+But what if the developer never calls such an API---does the work ever need to be done?
 Clearly it does if it affects what the browser’s user experiences, such as what pixels are drawn on the screen, but not otherwise.

+It is to the advantage of the browser to not perform style re-calculation unless necessary, since it can avoid redundant work in situations such as the style inputs changing twice in quick succession.
 For this reason, browsers are as [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) as possible about doing work, but not so lazy as to unnecessarily delay pixels updating on the screen.
 It turns out that a whole lot of the complexity and cleverness of real-world